van001/lesscode/readme.md

 > Or if I ask you to find intersection of 2 Lists of Strings : ['dog','cat','horse','mouse'] ⨅ ['dog','cat','bird'] = ['dog','cat']
 ```
 And you say ,
 1. If either of the Lists are empty, return the empty List       : []
-2. Transform one of the List to a Map (to save space convert smaller list to map) : {'dog':1,'cat':1,'bird':1}
+2. Transform one of the List to a Map                            : {'dog':1,'cat':1,'bird':1}
 3. Transform the Map to List by matching it against another List : [dog','cat']

 or programatically :